Philip J. Fry: Character overview

-Fry was born in August 14, 1974 in New York City.
+Fry was born on August 14, 1974 in New York City.
 He is a pizza delivery boy who, during the first few seconds of 2000, falls into a cryogenic tank while delivering a pizza to Applied Cryogenics.
 He remains frozen until the last day of 2999.
 He then meets the one-eyed cryogenics counselor Leela, as well as the cigar-smoking, alcoholic, kleptomaniac robot Bender.
 Together, they are employed by Fry's distant nephew, the senile and demented old scientist Professor Farnsworth, as the crew of his delivery company Planet Express.

 Fry's parents are Yancy Fry Sr., a strict Republican who believes in conspiracy theories, and Mrs. Fry (née Gleisner), an avid New York Mets fan.
 It was later revealed that Fry's family on his father's side is from New Mexico.
-Fry had an older brother named Yancy; a dog named Seymour; and a ex-girlfriend named Michelle Jenkins (who dumps him in the first episode, "Space Pilot 3000", just before he is frozen).
+Fry had an older brother named Yancy; a dog named Seymour; and an ex-girlfriend named Michelle Jenkins (who dumps him in the first episode, "Space Pilot 3000", just before he is frozen).
 Fry had a lifelong sibling rivalry with his older brother Yancy, due to Fry's perception that Yancy steals everything from him and vice versa; in "The Luck of the Fryrish", however, it is revealed his brother loved him dearly, and later named his son after him.

 After dropping out of Coney Island Community College, Fry got a job as a delivery boy at Panucci's Pizza.
 Depictions of Fry's family in early episodes showed them as extremely dysfunctional, with an inattentive mother and borderline-abusive father.
 Later seasons, however, depicted them as much closer and, while still dysfunctional, more loving and attentive, with Fry's father treating him harshly to ensure he grew up tough.